axelerant/gc-testimonials-to-testimonials/README.md

-# GC Testimonials to Testimonials plugin for WordPress
+# GC Testimonials to Testimonials Widget plugin for WordPress

 [![Codeship status](https://www.codeship.io/projects/7078d850-72b7-0131-ab14-4e46b2fa20d2/status)](https://www.codeship.io/projects/13667)
 [![ProjectStatus](http://stillmaintained.com/michael-cannon/gc-testimonials-to-testimonials.png)](http://stillmaintained.com/michael-cannon/gc-testimonials-to-testimonials)

-## Welcome to the GC Testimonials to Testimonials Github repository
+## Welcome to the GC Testimonials to Testimonials Widget Github repository

-GC Testimonials to Testimonials plugin allows you to migrate GC Testimonials entries to Testimonials custom post types.
+GC Testimonials to Testimonials Widget plugin allows you to migrate GC Testimonials entries to Testimonials Widget custom post types.

-While the documentation for the [GC Testimonials to Testimonials plugin](http://wordpress.org/plugins/gc-testimonials-to-testimonials/) can be found at WordPress.org Plugin Directory, here you can browse the source of the project, find and discuss open issues and, even [contribute yourself](https://github.com/michael-cannon/gc-testimonials-to-testimonials/blob/master/CONTRIBUTING.md).
+While the documentation for the [GC Testimonials to Testimonials Widget plugin](http://wordpress.org/plugins/gc-testimonials-to-testimonials/) can be found at WordPress.org Plugin Directory, here you can browse the source of the project, find and discuss open issues and, even [contribute yourself](https://github.com/michael-cannon/gc-testimonials-to-testimonials/blob/master/CONTRIBUTING.md).

 ## Installation

-Here's a [guide on how to install GC Testimonials to Testimonials in your WordPress site](http://wordpress.org/plugins/gc-testimonials-to-testimonials/installation/).
+Here's a [guide on how to install GC Testimonials to Testimonials Widget in your WordPress site](http://wordpress.org/plugins/gc-testimonials-to-testimonials/installation/).
 If you want to run the Git version though, you have two options:

 * You can clone the GitHub repository: https://github.com/michael-cannon/gc-testimonials-to-testimonials.git
 * Download it directly as a ZIP file: https://github.com/michael-cannon/gc-testimonials-to-testimonials/archive/master.zip